mgbelisle/whatisthat/encryption.md

 And that is fine.
 The US can still issue its US dollar, states cannot issue their own currencies, and both bitcoins and dollars can be exchanged for gold or silver so I see no fundamental problem there.

 One reason that people blame bitcoin for being anti-government is because there are criminal groups that find it useful.
 This is very true, but it is in my opinion a weak and ill informed view of what it means for something to be anti-government.
 Paper shreaders, matches, cars, shovels, and cash are all "anti-government."
-Criminals shread their paperwork, they light things on fire, drive to their criminal activities, bury corpses, and pay with cash, but does this mean that we should outlaw or even regulate those things?
+Criminals shread their paperwork, they light things on fire, drive to their criminal activities, bury corpses, and pay with cash, but does this mean that we should outlaw or even regulate the shreaders, matches, cars, shovels, and cash they used for those things?
 No, of course not.
 Blaming bitcoin for the online black market (called the dark web) is like blaming Exon gas stations for the string of arsons in Kentucky last month.

 Another reason why people blame bitcoin for being anti-government is because they think it is *entirely anonymous*.
 People take this claim very far, sometimes arguing that bitcoin was designed specifically for criminal activities because of its anonymity.
 This is in my opinion another ill informed view that is easily cleared up when you look at the technical details.
 All bitcoin transactions are stored visibly, traceably, and permanently in the bitcoin public ledger.
 This means that you can see every time which bitcoin address paid which other bitcoin address exactly how many bitcoins.
 That provides an unprecedented level of transparency to the currency, but "anonymous" payments are still possible if you want to do them by making a new address for each transaction.
 If you never reveal the fact that you own that address e.g. `1FNNY51HzjkSEkNt7yJ7pkwrxNbgJiGHxN` then no one will know it was you.
 So the bottom line is that some bitcoin payments are anonymous, but some are not, and it depends what the user wants.